MadhavanV96/ReceipesApp/Readme.md

     6. Basic App Setup of Routes using Express  -> app.js
     7. Route url -> app.get('/')
     8. Installed Env package for saving Environment variables . ```javascript npm install dotenv ```
+    9. Along with this , we have used MongoDB for database and Postman for testing API's.

 ## Functionalities

-  The following functionality should be achieved,
+  The following functionalities were achieved,

     a. createRecipe: Create a new recipe.
     b. getAllRecipes: Retrieve all recipes.